AyubsWrld/Zettelkatsen/00 - Flashcards/Operating Systems/Memory Management/Memory Management.md

 What is Virtual Memory ? ;; Memory abstraction wherein each process has its own address space is loaded into memory in chunks called pages, Each page is a contiguous range of addresses.

+What is a Virtual Page ? ;;

+What is a Page Frame ? ;;

+What is RISC ? ;;

+What is the difference between Hardware Managed TLB and Software Managed TLB ? ;;

+What is a TLB ? ;;